-The average side hike is about one to two miles round trip.
+Unless you are on one of our Hiker’s Special trips or a trip with a hike in or out of the canyon, most side hikes won’t be longer than about one or two miles round trip.
 Some are even less than that, but it’s not usually the distance that makes a hike challenging – it’s the terrain.

 Since your hikes are starting at the bottom of the Grand Canyon, most of them have less-than-perfect trail conditions, significant elevation gain/loss and potential cliff-like edges.
 It is not uncommon to encounter loose rocks and cactus along the way.
 Sometimes the guides will describe a hike as “scrambly” which means you’ll want your hands free to help you navigate over large rocks.
 Having a small backpack to carry water and a camera is super helpful.

 Many of the side hikes are near or even through water.
 Surfaces can be wet and slippery, so you’ll want sandals/shoes with good traction.
 Most people are comfortable hiking in their river sandals for the majority of the hikes we do.
 For the occasional hike that isn’t around water, we have a community shoe bag where you can store a pair of lightweight shoes and a pair of socks to change into.
 For more tips about shoes, see our footwear blog.